How to Relist on Shopify to Increase Product Visibility

 When not to relist on Shopify

-Unlike other online marketplace, on Shopify, most of the traffic you get is due to Google’s SEO.
+Unlike other online marketplaces, on Shopify, most of the traffic you get is due to Google’s SEO.
 Backlinks and other marketing may also play a role in it.

-So, when you delete a product listing (which is what happens when you delist and relist) as opposed to archiving it from your Shopify store, it will affect your SEO rankings.
+So, when you delete a product listing (first step of delist and relist) as opposed to archiving it from your Shopify store, it will affect your SEO rankings.

 How?
 Because if someone clicks on a direct link to the product, they’ll be met with a 404 error page, which is neither good for your visibility, nor for your customer experience.